linkedin/pygradle/README.md

 | python-flyer      | Developing Flyer (Flask + Ember) Applications | TODO          |
 | python-pex        | Developing Pex Applications                   | TODO          |

+## Custom Setup Tools Distribution Class
+There are some cases where you will need to implement a distribution class that can take the command 'entrypoints'.
+If you want to use our distribution class, you can find it in `gradle-python-oss/src/integTest/resources/setup.py`

 # Developing on PyGradle

 ## Building PyGradle